How Clojure Babies Are Made: Understanding lein run

 command for the sub-process gets constructed, as you can figure that

-.
+all out from leiningen/run.
 What's more important is what it

 actually does.
 The command loads Clojure and tells it to evaluate the